Wall Heath: Churches

 There are three churches in the village.
 These are the Church of the Ascension, the smaller St Andrew's United Reformed Church and Wall Heath Evangelical Free Church.
 The Church of the Ascension sits at the centre of the village opposite the school of the same name, Church of the Ascension Primary School (CofE).

 Education

 The village is supported by two primary schools; Maidensbridge Primary School and Church of the Ascension CofE Primary School.
 Maidensbridge Primary School has hosted the Helen Taylor School of Dance for 20 years, who perform annually at the Wolverhampton Grand Theatre.
 On completion of primary education, typically the pupils from both schools continue their education at Kingswinford Academy, in nearby Kingswinford or alternatively, Summerhill School, also in Kingswinford.

 Maidensbridge Primary School was saved from closure in 2005 due to campaigning by local residents.

 Politics

 The village is part of the Kingswinford North and Wall Heath ward of the Dudley Metropolitan Borough.
 It is represented by three seats on the Borough council.
 Currently these are occupied by two Conservative and one Labour councillor.

 The village falls within the Dudley South constituency of the UK parliament.
 The current MP is Mike Wood (Conservative Party (UK)).
+However, due to boundary changes, the village will be part of the new Kingswinford & South Staffordshire constituency for the next General Election.